gagolews/stringi/devel/sphinx/index.rst

     ## [1] "cudný"   "čudný"   "hladný"  "chladný"

-*stringi* gives you plenty of functions related to data cleansing, information extraction, and natural language processing:
+*stringi* provides you with plenty of functions related to data cleansing, information extraction, and natural language processing:

 * string concatenation, padding, wrapping, and substring extraction,